-- Make sure you are in Advanced User Mode, and that an optionalpurchase MMC/SD card is installed in the slot, then highlight Export All Nav Data on the Navigation main menu. - Use the RIGHT 4-WAY Cursor Control key to export all navigation data.
-A confirmation dialog box will appear to allow you to change your mind, and to confirm your choice.
-If no MMC card is installed, and error message will be displayed.
-Insert the MMC card and try again.
+- 1. Make sure you are in Advanced User Mode, and that an optionalpurchase MMC/SD card is installed in the slot, then highlight Export All Nav Data on the Navigation main menu. - 2.
+Use the RIGHT 4-WAY Cursor Control key to export all navigation data.

 Delete All Nav Data allows you to delete all saved Tracks, Waypoints and Routes.
 This menu choice should be used with caution.
-The Delete All Nav Data menu choice is only available when User Mode is set to Advanced (see Setup Menu Tab: User Mode).